Jump to:

 11. Small courtyard garden side

 You don’t need a large space to create a relaxing outdoor environment.
-All you need is a garden furniture piece to spend those sunny days and get your small garden ideas concept done.
+All you need is a garden furniture piece to enjoy the summer months and get your garden decor done.
+Go for a comfortable sofa and a tidy lawn look for a minimalist approach.

-14. Miniature Zen garden
+13. Miniature Zen garden

 The trickling sound of a water feature is perfect for helping you relax in your zen outdoor space.
 Add a variety of simple and colourful flowers and garden plants for a splash of greenery.

-15. A living green wall
+14. A living green wall

 If you like greenery but have little room to plant on the floor, try the walls!
 Living wall structural plants can spruce up your outdoor space and add extra privacy.

-17. Open simple garden
+15. Open simple garden

 A tall, narrow shed is the perfect size for a middlesized garden.
-Keep all your gardening tools in one place and never worry about clutter.
+Keep all your gardening tools in one place, and never worry about clutter!

-20. DIY vertical space planter
+17. DIY vertical space planter

 Design your own vertical planter to keep the cost down.
 All you need is some wood, and the results could be amazing!
 This is a great solution if you’re short on space for planting.

-21. Cultivate on the balcony
+18. Cultivate on the balcony

 The right small garden ideas can get you to a balcony gardening habit even with no pro-green thumb skills.
 A container garden is a great starting point, e.g. with seasonal flowers.
 Then decorate with cosy bench seating and an outdoor rug to make the most out of the tiny area.

-25. DIY tiered planters
+19. DIY tiered planters

 Use some leftover fencing to create your own planters.
 Go for a tiered-style planter if you’re trying to save space but still want to add some colour.

-26. Wall string trellis
+20. Wall string trellis

-27. Corner shed
+21. Corner shed

-29. L-shaped sofa
+22. L-shaped sofa

-31. Minimalist modern backyard
+24. Minimalist modern backyard

 Use minimalist furniture and light colours to make a small space feel less enclosed.
 Add tall trees to soften a harsh wall and for elongation.

-32. Side flower beds
+25. Side flower beds

 Leave the centre of your garden clear to give off a more spacious feel.
 Place all your container garden plants and flowers to the sides to brighten up plain fencing.

-34. Zen fountain
+26. Zen fountain

 Nothing beats relaxing in your garden while listening to the sound of running water.
 A modern bowl-style water feature fountain makes the perfect finishing touches.
 It’s easy to install and requires less maintenance than a pond and takes up much less space.

-37. DIY wood pallet deck
+27. DIY wood pallet deck

-39. Herb garden on corner
+28. Herb garden on corner

-42. DIY bench and pergola
+29. DIY bench and pergola

-43. Gravel garden path and flowers
+30. Gravel garden path and flowers

-44. Japanese lanterns
+31. Japanese lanterns

 Transform the look of your garden with zen lanterns or sculptures to help you relax the moment you step outside.

-46. Classy natural stone garden bed
+32. Natural stone garden bed

+A simple garden bed made of natural stone can be a landscape game-changer.
+It’s easy and inexpensive to make yourself too!
 A gravel base, for instance, is great for drainage and helps to keep weeds at bay.
 This concept also looks good in a courtyard or contemporary garden.

-47. Pallet garden table
+33. Pallet garden table

-50. Balcony hanging pots
+34. Balcony hanging pots

 If you live in an apartment or flat, introduce a potted garden to your balcony with hanging plant pots.
 A few attached to the metal rod will make them a great outdoor feature.

-51. Relax in a hammock
+35. Relax in a hammock

 If your outdoor space is too small for garden furniture, a hammock can serve the same purpose for relaxation.
 A stylish hammock adds that cosy factor to your space, best for an afternoon nap or getting lost in a good book.

-52. Decorate it with globe string lights
+36. Decorate it with globe string lights

 No matter how small your patio is, string or fairy lights in the mix can light up the mood.
-Hang them on garden fences or under a pergola.
+Hang them on fences or under a pergola.
 For maintenance-free lighting solutions, go for solar lights.

-54. Dead landscape nooks makeover
+37. Dead landscape nooks makeover

 In a small country garden, it’s easy to overlook the areas that don’t get a lot of attention.
 This includes the corners, but you can turn those spots into unexpected focal points.
 Add a centrepiece fruit tree, flower pots, box hedging and a wide range of plants for interest.

-57. Welcome wildlife
+38. Welcome wildlife

-58. Stick with natural garden materials
+39. Stick with natural garden materials

 Grey and green combinations would look naturally pleasing for your country garden.
 You also won’t need much materials or fixtures – lush foliage, shrubs, trees, and an alcove seating will do the magic!

-60. Create a seasonal garden
+40. Create a seasonal garden

 No productive garden is complete without bedding for a veggie or herb garden or blooms.
 With a seasonal garden, you make the most of your plot all year round.
 You’ll also be able to see how much your garden has changed throughout the year!